Mattias-b-Pettersson/Sushi-Yamato/README.md

 ### **JS**

 No errors when passing through the [JShint](https://jshint.com/) validator.

-4 warnings are returned:
+Nine warnings were returned
--   'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
+- 3	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
--	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
+- 4	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
+- 7	'async functions' is only available in ES8 (use 'esversion: 8').
--	'async functions' is only available in ES8 (use 'esversion: 8').
+- 16	'async functions' is only available in ES8 (use 'esversion: 8').
--	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+- 17	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+- 30	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+- 39	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+- 46	'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+- 46	'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

 ### **Python**